isomerpages/mddi-corp/_what-we-do/Parliament Livestream.md

 of the “Government of Singapore” as the copyright owner of the Materials.</p>
 </li>
 <li>
-<p>MCI may, in its sole and absolute discretion, determine if your use of
+<p>MDDI may, in its sole and absolute discretion, determine if your use of
 the Materials is in breach of any part of these Terms.
 You acknowledge and agree that in the event of breach:</p>
 <p>9.1 Permission to your use of the Materials will automatically cease.
-You will immediately stop any non-compliant use of the Materials, and will comply with all relevant directions from MCI.
+You will immediately stop any non-compliant use of the Materials, and will comply with all relevant directions from MDDI.
 Failure to comply with any part of this paragraph 9.1 will constitute a further breach of this agreement.</p>
-<p>9.2 MCI has the right to require the provider of a third-party service
+<p>9.2 MDDI has the right to require the provider of a third-party service
 (e.g., social media platforms) that you are using in relation to the Materials to stop any non-compliant use of the Materials.</p>
 <p><strong>General</strong>
 </p>
 </li>
 <li>
-<p>MCI and the Government will not be liable for any damage or loss of any
+<p>MDDI and the Government will not be liable for any damage or loss of any
 kind caused (whether directly or indirectly) as a result of your use of the Materials, including any damage or loss arising from you failing to comply with these Terms.</p>